-In 1900, Florida's population was only 528,542, with nearly 44% being African American.
+In 1900, Florida had a population of only 528,542, with nearly 44% being African American.

-In 1905, The State University System of Florida was founded.
+In 1905, the State University System of Florida was founded.

-In 1926, a devastating hurricane brought the Florida land boom period to a halt.
+In 1926, a devastating hurricane brought a halt to the economic prosperity and land boom in Florida.

-On June 29, 1931, the hottest temperature ever recorded in Florida was 109 °F (43 °C), in Monticello.
+On June 29, 1931, the hottest temperature ever recorded in Florida was 109 °F (43 °C), which was set in Monticello.

 In 1939, Florida was described as "still very largely an empty State."